 As a member of the Coast Guard, you and your family members are eligible for a host of benefits that make earning a degree from JIU simple and affordable including:

 - Coast Guard Scholarships—Undergraduate and graduate scholarships apply to Coast Guard active duty, retired, honorably discharged, reserve, auxiliary and their family members.
 These same scholarships apply to Coast Guard civilian employees in recognition of the Coast Guard's tuition support for their education.

 - Reduced undergraduate tuition—$250 per credit hour or $750 per 3 credit hour course.

 - Waived fees—All application and academic fees are waived for JIU military students and their dependents.

 - Cost of undergraduate books covered by the Military Book Program.

-- 20% scholarship for graduate degree programs.
+- 20% tuition waiver for graduate degree programs.